Plume Models

 Arguments

-• release_angle::Number=0: the angle at which the jet is released, in radians
+: the angle at which the jet is released, in radians, if nothing defaults to 0 for horizontal jets and π/2 for vertical jetsk2::Number=6

-• k2::Number=6 parameter of the model, default value is recommended by Long
+parameter of the model, default value is recommended by Longk3::Number=5

 Simple jet dispersion models are a useful tool for evaluating dispersion near the region where a jet release is occurring.
 They are based on a simplified model where the air is stationary and all of the momentum needed to mix the release is supplied by the jet.
 This is in some ways the opposite assumptions than are used in the Gaussian Plume model – where the release is assumed to have negligible velocity and the momentum is entirely supplied by the wind.